scsm-ua/kirtan-guide-en/songs/jadi-gaura-na-hoto-tobe-ki-hoito.md

     gaurāṅga boliyā, nā genu goliyā kemone dhorinu de vāsur hiyā,     pāṣāṇa diyā kemone goḍiyāche

 Even though I am chanting ‘Gaurāṅga!’ somehow I have not melted in ecstatic love.
-So how have I main- tained the burden of this body?
+So how have I maintained the burden of this body?
 How is it that the creator has given this Vāsu a stone in place of his heart?